 The Portuguese passport obtained through the Golden Visa program opens doors to diverse destinations, enabling UK nationals to embrace the freedom and convenience of global mobility.
 With Portugal's EU membership, this program provides an appealing pathway for UK nationals to sustain their global connections and broaden their horizons.

 The Right to Live, Work, and Study in EU/EEA Countries

-With a Portuguese Golden Visa in hand, UK nationals will not only benefit from extensive visa-free travel, but will also have the option to live, work, and study in any EU/EEA country if they choose to.
-Portugal’s Golden Visa program grants a temporary two year residency.
-This can be renewed provided that the investor resides at least 7 days per year in Portugal during the first year of the investment, and at least 14 days during each subsequent 2 year period.
-This also means that Brits can opt to maintain their habitual lifestyle in the UK while waiting for their Portuguese permanent residency and citizenship, or they can choose to live in Portugal or explore other lifestyles in a host of other European countries.
-Whether you’re a UK national looking for a new job or if you’re considering moving to Portugal to enjoy retirement, after 5 years of living in Portugal you, along with your family, will become a Portuguese citizen.
+With an Investment Visa in hand, UK nationals will not only benefit from extensive visa-free travel, but will also have the option to live, work, and study in any EU/EEA country if they choose to.
+Portugal’s Golden Visa program grants a temporary two-year residency.
+This can be renewed provided that the investor resides at least 7 days per year in Portugal during the first year of the investment, and at least 14 days during each subsequent two-year period.
+This also means that British nationals can opt to maintain their habitual lifestyle in the UK while waiting for their Portuguese permanent residency and citizenship, or they can choose to live in Portugal or explore other lifestyles in a host of other European countries.
+Whether you’re a UK national looking for a new job or if you’re considering moving to Portugal to enjoy retirement, after five years of living in Portugal you, along with your family, will become a Portuguese citizen.